chinmay-prajapat/Programming-Street-150/PS-Sprint-1/README.md

    **Example**:
    Input: `year = 2020`
    Output: `Leap Year`
-   Explanation: 2020 is divisible by 4 but not by 100, or it is divisible by 400, so it is a leap year.
+   Explanation: A year is a leap year if it is divisible by 4 but not by 100, unless it is also divisible by 400.

 4. **Calculating Armstrong Numbers**
    **Difficulty**: Easy